guillermoamaral/Webside/docs/api/README.md

 # API
 Webside is based on a Smalltalk system exposing the following API.
-It worths mentioning that this API is not "pure" REST at the moment of writing this documentation.
-However, extending it to be a REST-full API could bring some benefits to both Webside and other potential consumers interested in inspect or control a Smalltalk system through HTTP.
+It's worth mentioning that this API is not "pure" REST at the moment of writing this documentation.
+However, extending it to be a REST-full API could bring some benefits to both Webside and other potential consumers interested in inspecting or controlling a Smalltalk system through HTTP.
 Of course, such a change would require upgrading Webside and this documentation accordingly.

 # Sections
 These are the different sections of the API.
 The target Smalltalk system must implement this API in order to use Webside upon it.